top of page

 â€‹

 For more information on festive events, attractions and shows in the city and beyond, visit the Vancouver Christmas Guide.
-Written by Lonely Planet travel writer John Lee, it’s the best online guide to the area’s 2024 holiday happenings.
-The site was co-created with Christmas Cat Max, who pens its gift reviews and often appears on its @VancouverChristmasGuide Instagram feed.
+Written by Lonely Planet travel writer John Lee, it’s the best online guide to the area’s 2025 holiday happenings.
+The site was co-created with Christmas Cat Max, who pens its gift reviews and often appears on its Instagram and Bluesky feeds.

 Disclaimer: Vancouver Christmas Guide strives for accuracy in all its listings but cannot be held responsible for errors that may inadvertently occur.
 If you spot a mistake or have some updated information to provide for your listing, please inform us via the form at the bottom of the Work With Us page.
 Vancouver Christmas Guide is a wholly-owned subsidiary of ChristmasCatMax Industries Inc. This site is 100% A.I.-free.